APTrust/userguide/docs/preservation/deletion.md

 3. If one additional admin clicks the 'confirm deletion' link in the email, the files or objects will be deleted.

+## Minimum Retention Period

+Files and objects stored in S3 or in APTrust's Standard storage option (which includes both S3 and Glacier) can be deleted at any time.

+Items stored in Glacier, Glacier Deep Archive and Wasabi cannot be deleted until they have been stored for the minimum retention period.
+Minimum retention periods are:

+* __Glacier__ 90 days
+* __Glacier Deep Archive__ 180 days
+* __Wasabi__ 90 days

+For files and objects that have not met the minimum retention period, Registry's __Delete__ button will be disabled.
+Hovering over the button will display a message describing why the item can't be deleted and the date it will become eligible for deletion.

+Minimum retention periods do not apply to file and object updates.
+You can update files and objects at any time after ingest, regardless of storage option and minimum retention periods.

 ## Deleting an Intellectual Object

 The screenshot below shows the detail page for an intellectual object.
 Clicking the __Delete__ button on this page initiates the deletion process for the entire object.